-During the year ended September 30, 2015, the Republic of Palau appropriated \$388,001 for operations of the Agency through RPPL 9-15, of which \$113,000 was transferred to the Headstart Program as the Agency's local match.
+During the years ended September 30, 2016 and 2015, the Republic of Palau appropriated \$388,000 and \$388,001, respectively, for operations of the Agency through RPPL 9-46 and RPPL 9-15, respectively, of which \$113,000 for each of the years, was transferred to the Headstart Program as the Agency's local match.
 The Republic of Palau appropriation is included in contributions in the accompanying financial statements.